About The Species

 Regulations are in place to minimize bycatch.

-- According to the 2013 stock assessment, the Atlantic and Gulf of Mexico stocks of Atlantic sharpnose shark are not overfished and not subject to overfishing.
+According to the 2013 stock assessment, the Gulf of Mexico stock of Atlantic sharpnose shark is not overfished and not subject to overfishing.
 Summary stock assessment information can be found on Stock SMART.

 - Atlantic sharpnose sharks are small for sharks and have a streamlined body.